 Sometimes I bring up things from my past about people who I now consider toxic.
 Once when I was blogging under my real name I related a story (one paragraph in a much longer blog post) about an incident I regret involving my high school best friend and the time I let her convince me to exclude a girl who is now one of my best friends.
 I then realised that this ex-best friend read my blog when her then-current best friend commented (she linked to her own website and I recognised her name from Facebook comments with our mutual contact), telling me I needed to ‘move on’ from high school.
 I also once wrote a not too glowing account of my mother, and then my mother found my blog.
 I write under a pseudonym to protect the people I post about from any negative things I might write about them.

 The backlash against reviewers from authors and even other reviewers has been pretty awful during my time blogging.
 The whole reason I started blogging was because someone was trying to silence bloggers, but I didn’t want anyone finding out my real identity.
 I sure as hell don’t want anyone to be able to search my real name and find any kind of vitriol spewed against me for someone being offended that my opinion was different to theirs.
 Some people are just waiting for someone to admit something remotely controversial, just so they can be outraged by it.
 Even then, I haven’t really had any harsh opinions on books anyway.
 I really admire people who fearlessly use their real names and don’t care about their reputation.
 I also do it to protect myself as an adult primarily reading YA books.
 There’s plenty of people out there who think YA is for teens only.
 But I love it, so that’s what I’ll read.
-Also, I used to blog a lot during my day job, and I didn’t want anyone to find out, or any future employers finding this blog and finding out I hate their favourite book or something.
+Also, I don’t want any future employers finding this blog and finding out I hate their favourite book or something.

 Protecting Loved Ones